jdpalmer/json/README.md

     }

-Note that `value` in the above example is returned as a `std::unique_ptr` and will be cleaned up automatically when `value` falls out of scope.
+Note that `value` in the above example is returned as a `std::unique_ptr` and will be cleaned up automatically when the variable falls out of scope.

 ## Accessing JSON Values